xia-lab/Metabolomics_2023/README.md

 ![alt text](https://github.com/xia-lab/Metabolomics2019/blob/master/metabolomics2022_xialab.png)

-For this tutorial, we will be covering three workflows: 1) Optimized LC-MS spectra processing and peak annotation, 2) functional analysis and integration with other omics data, and 3) exploratory statistical analysis with complex metadata.
+For this tutorial, we will be covering three workflows:
+* 1) Optimized LC-MS spectra processing and peak annotation;
+* 2) functional analysis and integration with other omics data, and
+* 3) exploratory statistical analysis with complex metadata.
 Details for each workflow are below.

 ### <ins>Before you start, please download our latest Protocols for MetaboAnalyst 5.0 [here](https://www.nature.com/articles/s41596-022-00710-w).</ins>